kdabir/gstorm/README.md

 ### v0.6
  - support `count()` method and `count` property on Model class. `count(clause)` can take a where like condition
+ - support `Gstorm(Connection)` which can take `java.sql.Connection` object
+ - support `Gstorm()` constructor which create in memory db (HSQLDB) automatically
+ - support `Gstorm(dbpath)` constructor which creates HSQLDB with the specified file path
+ - add `hsqldb` as compile/runtime dependency to project, so it will be used by default.
+User can always exclude it if it's not required.

 ### v0.5
  - support `@Id` annotation. limitation: The id has to be a numeric (Integer) field in class